dmitry-salnikov/articles/_posts/2010-04-03-more-fun-with-tatsumaki-and-plack.md

 ### Plack::Middleware::Throttle

-[With this middleware](http://github.com/franckcuny/plack--middleware--throttle), you can control how many times you want to provide an access to your application.
-This module is not yet on CPAN, has I want to add some features, but you can get the code on github.
+[With this middleware](http://git.lumberjaph.net/p5-plack-middleware-throttle.git/), you can control how many times you want to provide an access to your application.
+This module is not yet on CPAN, has I want to add some features, but you can get the code from git.
 There is four methods to control access:

 * Plack::Middleware::Throttle::Hourly: how many times in one hour someone can access the application
 * P::M::T::Daily: the same, but for a day